 Once you allow yourself the grace to slowly get yourself back together, you hopefully will find the motivation to clean more and more of your house.

-This video below has some great tips for cleaning your house after you’ve been depressed:
+This video below has some great tips for cleaning a neglected house after you’ve been depressed: